jcs-legacy/blog/content/posts/LSP/shader-ls/index.en.md

 the implementation are also in C#.
 Thanks to the author **@wudixiaop** for this amazing project! ❤️

+## 💥 Create a language server client

+Okay, now we have a language server up and running, but there is no way to test it!
+I'm an Emacs user, so I've decided to create an Emacs package -- [lsp-shader][] that uses [lsp-mode][] as the base and use it as my language server client.
+I've already created several language server clients in Emacs Lisp, so creating another isn't too difficult. 😁

 ## 📦 Publish on NuGet

 I have no experience publishing packages to [NuGet][], but it wasn't hard after